↑Top / Menu / Search

 Both Harold Williams of Berkshire Drive, Exeter (the picture of him at his lathe appears in the section on Wheels & Gears) and George Commins tell us about the Sand Rats Skittles Team who were at one time in the early 1950s the League Champions - it is believed that the photograph was taken at the Prince Albert in Cowick Street (now The Showman).
 At the time the Captain was George Tozer (pattern maker), Fred Thorn (pattern maker), Tony Clark (electrician), Harry Wood (pipe fitter), Dennis Drew (foundry), P. Tucker (foundry), Harold Williams (machine shop) & John Heard (machine shop).There was also a Darts Team in the Exeter Sports League, a regular Cricket Team (no details but I believe my Uncle Alec was involved).
 There was also a football team - the only member of the team that George Commins recalls was that of his Dad, Harry!

-You can see that there are gaping holes relating to the Social Side of the busines - any information that can add to this Chapter would be gratefully received - either documents, photographs or, particularly, memories - you don't have to write to me, you can phone or email - see the "More About Me Section" !
+You can see that there are gaping holes relating to the Social Side of the busines - any information that can add to this Chapter would be gratefully received - either documents, photographs or, particularly, memories - you don’t have to write to me, you can phone or email - see the About Me page!